Writing a eulogy for a loved one is a daunting task. Given the solemnity of the occasion, you might ask yourself, "Can a eulogy be funny?"

 It's essential to remember who will be hearing your eulogy.
 The audience will often consist of family, friends, and colleagues of the deceased.
 Be sensitive to their feelings and relationships with the departed, as well as their cultural and religious backgrounds.

-If you're unsure about whether a certain piece of humor is appropriate, ask for advice from a close family member.
+If you’re unsure about a line, ask a close family member for advice.

 10 Funny (and Respectful) Eulogy Examples